ozum/pg-structure/docs/relation-names.md

 | M2O | `name.belongsTo` or `name.m2o` | Used as it is |
 | M2M | `name.belongsToMany` or `name.m2m` | Used as: Given String + Target Table Name |

-#### Using Constraint Name (!EXPERIMENTAL)
+#### Using Constraint Name as CSV (!EXPERIMENTAL)

-**This ultimately solves conflict problem.**

-Even description data cannot prevent conflicts in complex database designs, if there are multiple relations between same tables especially considering many to many relations.
-In those cases you can name your constraints in database as a CSV.
+You can also name your constraints in database as a CSV.
 If constraint name includes comma, **pg-structure** assumes it is CSV value to provide clue for relation names.

 | CSV | Description | Notes |
 | --- | --- |--- |